 An examination of the role of language in shaping, limiting and expressing thought.
 The connection between philosophy and language and the nature of language itself will be explored through the work of contemporary philosophers.

-PHIL 307J.
+PHIL 307V.
 Social and Political Philosophy.
 1 Unit.

-An examination of national and global feminist philosophers’ efforts to develop a perspective of their own.
-Discussions will focus on feminist analyses of the family, pornography, reproductive rights, violence against women, the intersection of gender, race, and class, women’s oppression, the causes of that oppression, and ways of fighting it.
+This course focuses on Stetson's Social Justice Value.
+An examination of national and global feminist philosophers? efforts to develop a perspective of their own.
+Discussions will focus on feminist analyses of the family, pornography, reproductive rights, violence against women, the intersection of gender, race, and class, women?s oppression, the causes of that oppression, and ways of fighting it.
 The course will include a service learning component.

 PHIL 310.
 Contemporary Continental Philosophy.
 1 Unit.